vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-neo4j.md

     | Edge Type | `follow` | `degree int` |
     | Edge Type | `serve` | `start_year int, end_year int` |

-2. Create a graph space **basketballplayer** in the Nebula Graph and create a Schema as shown below.
+2. Create a graph space **basketballplayer** in the NebulaGraph and create a Schema as shown below.

     ```ngql
     ## Create a graph space